Our guide to the best balls for high handicappers covers a wide range of options whether distance, accuracy, feel or price are the main requirements

 Inconsistency is another hallmark of many higher handicappers’ games.
 That brings us to our final, and perhaps most important, consideration for many.
 Cost!

-If you’re still losing a lot of balls, you’ll be wanting to keep the cost down, much though you may hanker after those tour-calibre premium-priced golf balls.
+If you’re still losing a lot of balls, you’ll be wanting to keep the cost down, much though you may hanker after the best premium golf balls.

 Best Golf Balls for High Handicappers